8483/notes/tools/git.md

 ## Tagging

-Tag a commit with a version number.
+A reference to a specific commit, used mostly for release versioning.

+Create tag.
-`git tag -a v1.4 -m "Version 1.4"`
+`git tag -a v0.0.1 -m "Version 0.0.1"`

+List tags.
+`git tag`

+Open a specific version.
+`git checkout v0.0.1`

+Push tags to remote repo.
+`git push --tags`

 ## See Changes